yodrew/yodrew.github.io/_pages/hygiene.md

 That it rarely does among us shows how incorrectly we live, not that life is unequal to the task.

 Genetic flaws do not prevent total healing.
 They exist as lesions on the DNA, ie, damage.
 Thus the unflawed genetic pattern is still present.
 Genes are self-healing like the rest of the organism.
 The organism made itself from a single cell.
 It can remake itself with 80 trillion.
-[Apparently](/reports/365-day-yogi), it takes about the same amount of time.
+[Apparently](/report/365-day-yogi), it takes about the same amount of time.

+This implication has several astonishing consequences itself, both personal and social.
+I touch on some of them in [protocol](/protocol) and in my [blog](/blog).

 ~/~